stud131/docs-monaca/content/reference/cordova_7.1/splashscreen.en.md

 application and force splash screen appear on next launch, you should set this property to `false` (this also applies to closing the App with Back button).

+"SplashScreenSpinnerColor" preference is also optional and is ignored when not set.
+Setting it to a valid color name or HEX color code will change the color of the spinner on Android 5.0+ devices.

 ### Windows Quirks